 Discretion Regulation Discretion made by Cumbria County Council as Administering Authority Frequency of payment of councillors' contributions 12(5) Determined that councillors are not eligible for membership of the CLGPS Decide to whom death grant is paid in respect of post 31 March 1998. / pre 1 April 2008 leavers 38(1) & 155(4) To generally pay in accordance with expression of wish or letters of administration but to retain absolute discretion in all cases where there are exceptional circumstances.
-Cases under £500 are determined by the Senior Manager - Pension & Financial Services with cases over £500 determined by the S151 officer in consultation with the Chair and Vice Chair of the Pensions Committee Decide to treat child (who has not reached the age of 23) as being in continuous education or vocational training despite a break.
+Cases under £500 are determined by the Senior Manager - Pension & Financial Services with cases over £500 determined by the Director of Finance (S151 Officer) in consultation with the Chair and Vice Chair of the Pensions Committee Decide to treat child (who has not reached the age of 23) as being in continuous education or vocational training despite a break.
 TP 17(9)(a) 7 R Sch 1 Adopt this discretion Apportionment of children's pension amongst eligible children.
 47(1) Adopt this discretion Pay child's pension to another person for the benefit of the child.
 47(2) The Fund would ordinarily pay child pension benefits into a child's own bank account or to a joint account with the nominees being the child and another appointed person.
-Where payment is proposed to be made solely to another person for the benefit of that child, then each case will be individually determined by the s151 officer in consultation with the Chair and Vice Chair of the Pensions Committee Decide whether to trivially commute a member's pension under section 166 of the Finance Act 2004 (includes pre 1 April 2008 leavers or Pension credit members where the effective date of the Pension Sharing Order was pre 1 April 2014 or where the 49(1) & T14(3) To do this at member's request
+Where payment is proposed to be made solely to another person for the benefit of that child, then each case will be individually determined by the Director of Finance (S151 Officer) in consultation with the Chair and Vice Chair of the Pensions Committee Decide whether to trivially commute a member's pension under section 166 of the Finance Act 2004 (includes pre 1 April 2008 leavers or Pension credit members 49(1) & T14(3) To do this at member's request